 - Pinot Noir has an earthy, mushroom backed flavor profile with a hint of acidity – It pairs perfectly with this soup.

-- A dry Rosé is another great option – Lightly acidic, with a good body that stands up to this hearty soup.
+- A dry Rosé is another great option – Slightly acidic, with a good body that stands up to this hearty soup.

 Looking for more creamy soup recipes?
-Try these:
+Be sure to try these too: